harshitpaunikar1/Project-1/.github/project-buildup-history.md

 - Task summary: Refined the lead scoring model today by adding interaction terms between the most predictive pairs of features.
 The interaction between website visits count and time spent on the website was particularly useful — high visits with low time suggests browse-and-leave behavior which correlates with non-conversion.
 Also built the final scoring table output that ranks leads by predicted conversion probability with a suggested tier label.
 - Deliverable: Interaction features added.
 Final lead scoring output table built.
+## 2023-11-27 - Day 5: Business framing

+- Task summary: Worked on the business framing section of the X Education Lead Prioritization project.
+The model output is a score but what the sales team needs is an actionable decision rule.
+Wrote a section explaining how to set the score threshold based on team capacity — if the team can make 200 calls per week and there are 1000 leads, set the threshold at the 80th percentile.
+Also built a simple calculator cell that takes call capacity as input and returns the recommended threshold.
+- Deliverable: Business framing written.
+Threshold calculator based on call capacity added.